Exploring the Ollantaytambo ruins, the stop between Cusco and Machu Picchu

-In the Temple of the Sun: gigantic blocks of red porphyry, with masterful finishing worked as if it were a soft and moldable material.
-In which they had to be faces of union of the pieces, appear moldings or prominences that possibly fit in grooves of the pieces with which they assembled.
+In the Sun Temple: gigantic blocks of red porphyry, crafted with masterful surfaces as if it were a soft and malleable material.
+In which the sides of the pieces had to be joined, moldings or protrusions appeared which could fit in the furrows of the pieces with which they were assembled.

-Inkapintay: it is all place including the strong one has taken east name, hybrid word possibly assigned the last century, the old highway to the front in Choqana breaking the front and last part of the orogenic spur.
+Inkapintay: It’s the whole place, including the strong took the name east, hybrid word probably assigned to the last century, the old highway forward in Choqana, which breaks the front and the last part of the orogenic spur.

-The Fort of Choqekillka: It was another Pukura or Barracks of characters similar to Choqana, it is conformed by precincts, incomplete aqueduct, trails and short platforms.
+Choqekillka Fort: It was another pukura or barracks of characters similar to Choqana, it is formed by districts, incomplete aqueduct, paths and short platforms.

-PunkuPunku or LlajyaPunku: located at the eastern end of the town of Ollantaytambo, where the road makes the last curve to enter it.
-PunkuPunku means Door of Doors and LlajtaPunku the Door of the People.
+PunkuPunku or LlajyaPunku: located at the eastern end of the town of Ollantaytambo, where the road takes the final turn.
+PunkuPunku means door of the doors and LlajtaPunku the door of the people.

-The Avenue of the Hundred Hornacinas: They call this way to the current street where pedestrians and vehicles enter after to overcome the curve of LlajtaPunku.
+The Avenue of the 100 Hornacinas: They call this road the current street where pedestrians and vehicles enter after passing the LlajtaPunku bend.

-There are remnants of long walls with many niches or cupboards, the walls never show inclination towards the street but on the contrary in search of support in the transversal walls to give solidity to the buildings, the cupboards were located in the previous faces of the walls and not towards the street, the wall today commented is inclined towards the street and its cupboards alike, the quality of the lithic pieces and the mud mortar.
+Remains of the long wall with many niches or cabinets, walls show no inclination towards the street, but solidify inside for support in the transverse walls building, lockers were located on the front sides of the walls and not on the street, today commented the wall to the Road and cabinets, the quality of flagstones and clay mortar.

-The square MañayRaqay also called Kuychipunku; Mañay means request, request raqay, is interpreted as the Plaza de las Peticiones.
-This square is located on the right bank of the Patakancha stream, corresponding to Araqama Ayllu, it is rectangular in shape.
-The walls that limit it have many doors.
-On the eastern side of the square runs a small arm of the Patakancha stream at the center of the western wall is the large door that allows the passage to the fortress.
+The place MañayRaqay also called Kuychipunku; Mañay means request, raqay request, is interpreted as the Plaza de las Peticiones.
+This square is located on the right side of the river Patakancha, corresponding to Araqama Ayllu, a rectangular shape.
+The walls that bound it have many doors.
+On the eastern side of the square runs a small creek Patakancha arm at the center of the west wall is the large gate that allows passage into the castle.

 Ollantaytambo things to do

-Near to Ollantaytambo ruins becomes a strategic place to perform various activities, among which we can mention:
+The lively city of Inca (Ollantaytambo) is becoming a strategic place for various activities, of which we can mention:

-– Outdoors: Walks through the valley, mountain biking, horseback riding, paragliding, canoeing through the Vilcanota and off-road routes.
+– Outdoors: hikes through the valley, mountain biking, horse riding, paragliding, canoeing through the Vilcanota and off-road.

 – Cultural experiences.
-Demonstration of Andean weavings, workshop of ceramics, theater, dances, music, stories, route chacras, Peruvian cuisine, etc.
+Demonstration of the Andean weaving, pottery workshop, theater, dance, music, stories, Chacras routes, Peruvian cuisine, etc.

 - Pakaritampu / Av.
 Ferrocarril s/n / Reservas Lima: 445-2803 / email@example.com